-Community Insight: What is understood about good unstructured insight by maintaining communication, acting on promises and managing expectations.
+Community Insight: What is understood about good unstructured insight

 Working alongside and with communities in an agenda free way to understand the lived experience of individuals.

 Creating a two-way open dialogue between communities and the system so that needs and challenges are understood by both sides.